Malloy is my gift sent from above. I adopted him from PawsCo on October 2, 2016 and I can’t even begin to describe the bond we have!

 I grew up in New Hampshire where we had forest separating us from our neighbors.
 It was the perfect setting for letting our cats roam freely outside and allowing them to come inside when ready.
 The amount of open space for them to run and hunt was perfect for them to have freedom and stretch their legs while encountering life outside of walls.
 Following my graduation from the University of New Hampshire in May, I moved to Lakewood, Colorado which is a completely different living situation than I was used to back in New Hampshire.
 It made things a bit more difficult when I first adopted Malloy because we live in a two bedroom apartment in a city (and Malloy has A LOT of energy).
 The idea of keeping him cooped up in roughly 1000 square feet made me uneasy, but how do you give an outdoor experience in a city?
 That’s where the stroller (or harness) comes in!

-While much of this blog is going to be about me, my life with anxiety and how Malloy has changed it, I plan to focus a lot on our training as well.
+While much of this blog is going to be about me, my life with anxiety and how Malloy has changed it, I plan to discuss our training as well.
 Because Malloy and I have bonded so well and he has made such a positive impact on my daily life, taking him out in the stroller and harness-training seem like the right thing to do – coupled with the fact that he truly enjoys being outside and in new places (as long as he is with his mama).
 I want to remove the negative stigma most people have on cats and show them with love, patience & constant support, anything is possible.
 The idea of “traveling cats” and “adventure cats” are still a foreign concept for most people to comprehend.
 But I firmly believe exposing cats to the outdoors and becoming more familiar with travel can be amazing for their quality of life.
 If dogs can do it, why can’t cats?